orangain/ktcodeshift/README.md

 ## Transform file

-A transform file is a Kotlin script file that defines a lambda function `transform`.
-The `transform` function takes an argument [FileInfo](https://orangain.github.io/ktcodeshift/main/api/ktcodeshift-dsl/ktcodeshift/-file-info/index.html), information about the file, and returns the modified source code.
-The filename should ends with `.transform.kts`.
+A transform file is a Kotlin script file that defines a lambda function `transform: (FileInfo) -> String?`.
+The `transform` function takes an argument [FileInfo](https://orangain.github.io/ktcodeshift/main/api/ktcodeshift-dsl/ktcodeshift/-file-info/index.html), which has `source` and `path` property, and returns the modified source code or null.
+When the transform function return the null, the file will be unmodified.
+The script filename should end with `.transform.kts`.

 ```kts
 import ktast.ast.Node